rajatsgupta/Getting-and-Cleaning-Data/README.md

 Step 28	:	Using the DCast function, cast the temp_tidy data set into a tidy one named tidyData, by grouping based on the subjectid and activityname with the means of each measures

-Step 29	:	Write the data of tidyData into a text file  with separator and eol settings set
+Step 29	:	Write the data of tidyData into a text file  with separator and eol and no rownames settings set

 Step 30	:	Remove all temporary variables created.